jonkemp/gulp-useref/README.md

 Inspired by the grunt plugin [grunt-useref](https://github.com/pajtai/grunt-useref).
 It can handle file concatenation but not minification.
 Files are then passed down the stream.
 For minification of assets or other modifications, use [gulp-if](https://github.com/robrich/gulp-if) to conditionally handle specific types of assets.

+## What's new in 3.0?

+Changes under the hood have made the code more efficient and simplified the API.
+Since the API has changed, please observe the usage examples below.

 ## Install

 Install with [npm](https://npmjs.org/package/gulp-useref)